 Library patrons from other Connecticut towns may use their cards to borrow materials and use computers and databases in-house, but will not have access to downloadable books or databases from home—check with your hometown library for access to these services.

-- 21 days for Books/New Books/CDs/Magazines/Nonfiction DVDs/Holiday Books/Sewing Machines/Telescope
+- 3 weeks for Books/New Books/CDs/Magazines/Nonfiction DVDs/Holiday Books

-Branford residents may also request up to 6 items each month from other libraries through Interlibrary Loan.
-Most items may be renewed except for Museum Passes, Hot Reels and Hot Picks.
-You may renew online, in person or by calling 203.488.144. ext.
+Branford residents may also request up to 5 items each month from other non-LION libraries through Interlibrary Loan.
+Most items may be renewed except for Museum Passes.
+You may renew online, in person or by calling 203.488.1441 ext.
 318.

 Fines & Fees